orion-project/rezonator2/README.md

 * Stability calculation for resonators (standing-wave and ring).
 * Caustic calculation for resonators and single-pass systems.

+If you need some particular feature from version 1 that it no ported yet, fill free to open an [issue](https://github.com/orion-project/rezonator2/issues) with a feature request.

 See [Home page](http://rezonator.orion-project.org/index.php?page=ver2) or [Releases](https://github.com/orion-project/rezonator2/releases) for binary packages for Windows, Linux and macOS.
 See [build instructions](./docs/build.md) for building from source code.